jmielkeway/ccos4rbpi_volume0/chapter10/write.md

 };
 ```

-When a TTY device is initalized it registers its `struct tty_driver` with the tty module, passing along the `tty_ops` to a `struct tty`.
+When a TTY device is initialized, it registers its `struct tty_driver` with the TTY module, passing along the `tty_ops` to a `struct tty`.

 #### The Lowest Level TTY Driver

-The bottom layer of the TTY Driver is implemented in the mini uart source file, [arch/arm64/board/raspberry-pi-4/mini-uart.c](code0/arch/arm64/board/raspberry-pi-4/mini-uart.c).
-The mini uart hardware device will be responsible for reading and writing.
-The focus on this chapter is writing.
+The bottom layer of the TTY Driver is implemented in the mini UART source file, [arch/arm64/board/raspberry-pi-4/mini-uart.c](code0/arch/arm64/board/raspberry-pi-4/mini-uart.c).
+The mini UART hardware device will be responsible for reading and writing.
+The focus in this slice is on writing.
 Writing is a simpler operation.
 As we have seen throughout this volume, no user interaction is needed.
-Concern in this section will therefore be focused on the `struct tty_ops` operations:
+Let us jump in with the `struct tty_ops` operations:

 ```C
 #include "cake/tty.h"